wsbctechnicalblog/wsbctechnicalblog.github.io/content/the-pull-request-is-your-friend-not-foe.md

 ![Four-Eyes Principle](/images/Pull-Request-is-your-friend-not-foe-3.jpg)

-The four-eyes principle requires that any change is validated by at least four eyes, in other words, by at least two people.
+The four-eyes principle requires that at least four eyes, in other words, validate any change by at least two people.
 With [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops?view=azure-devops) we can define [Branch Policies](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies-overview?view=azure-devops) to protect target branches, such as requiring:

 - Minimum number of reviewers (required and optional)
 - Linked work items (adds the context and traceability)